Are you looking to get free traffic from Twitter? In this blog post, I’m going to share some Twitter marketing tips I’ve

 I started this article by telling you that I would not waste my time trying to get Twitter traffic.
 I would instead focus on Pinterest since it’s way easier.

 But that doesn’t mean I ignore Twitter.
 It means I hardly spend any time on Twitter.

 What I’ve done is automate Twitter marketing to get free passive traffic from Twitter.

-I use Social Pilot to schedule my tweets for months in advance.
+I use Buffer to schedule my tweets for months in advance.

 This is how I do it.